The laboratories at Lifeblood perform a range of tests on all donations to:

 - viral screening for:

-- Human Immunodeficiency Virus (HIV) 1 and 2 antibodies and HIV 1 RNA
+- Human Immunodeficiency virus (HIV) 1 and 2 antibodies and RNA

 All apheresis platelet collections and buffy coat derived pooled platelets are sampled for bacterial contamination screening at or after 36 hours post collection.

-When required, additional donation testing is performed, including confirmatory testing, and screening for antibodies to CMV, human T-cell lymphotropic virus (HTLV) and malaria.
+When required, additional donation testing is performed, including confirmatory testing, and screening for antibodies to CMV, human T-lymphotropic virus (HTLV) and malaria.

 Lifeblood has strict guidelines and standard operating procedures for these tests which are all performed in TGA licensed facilities accredited for good laboratory and manufacturing practices.